-Tier 2 Number of jobs in the particular sector - Municipality energy balances/Industrial zones Tier 1 Surface area o industrial zones f Sectorial land use (2H2, 2A5b, 2A5c)
+Tier 2 Number of jobs in the particular sector - Municipality energy balances/Industrial zones Tier 1 Land use/surface of industrial zones.
+Emissions are distributed proportionally to a specific industrial zone (chemical, iron and steel,) via the ratio of that industrial zone over the total industrial area in Flanders.
+Surface area industrial zones of Sectorial land use (2H2, 2A5b, 2A5c)